 Lavatera trimestris.
 Stunning the garden, these snowy white mallows make excellent cut flowers.
-Gleaming white, massive 10cm (4″) wide flowers glow in the moonlight.
-Aptly named Mont Blanc for its profuse blooms on a compact plant growing 60cm (24″) tall earns this fast growing annual a place in the flower bed, front and centre.
+Gleaming white, massive 10cm (4") wide flowers glow in the moonlight.
+Aptly named Mont Blanc for its profuse blooms on a compact plant growing up to 90cm (36") tall earns this fast growing annual a place in the flower bed, front and centre.
 Mont Blanc Lavatera seeds are easy to grow, very hardy, and bloom from mid summer to frost.
 This fast growing plant works well in containers on their own, but even better in mass plantings.
 Try growing some at the end of your patio, where they can be enjoyed at night in the moonlight.

 Season & Zone